Crowden railway station: History

-The section of the Sheffield, Ashton-under-Lyne and Manchester Railway (SA&MR) between (then known as Glossop) and opened to public traffic on 8 August 1844, but initially there was no station between and Woodhead.
+The section of the Sheffield, Ashton-under-Lyne and Manchester Railway (SA&MR) between (then known as Glossop) and was opened to public traffic on 8 August 1844, but there was no station between and Woodhead initially.
 At the start of 1847, the SA&MR amalgamated with other companies to form the Manchester, Sheffield and Lincolnshire Railway (MS&LR).
 On 1 August 1897, the MS&LR was renamed the Great Central Railway and this was merged with other railways to form the London and North Eastern Railway on 1 January 1923.

 Operation

 A local millowner, Brown & Co., donated £50 towards the cost of providing a station at Crowden.
 Plans were drawn up in April 1857, but the MS&LR decided that the sum of £400 was too much and dropped the idea; however, they did not return the donation.
 When Brown & Co. complained in May 1860 about their loss, the plan was revived and the station was built, with the MS&LR meeting the balance of the £450 total cost.
-George Benton of Glossop was contracted for the building work, but the necessary road improvements were provided by Manchester Corporation; the station being adjacent to the dam at the lower end of the Woodhead Reservoir, which belonged to Manchester Corporation.
+George Benton of Glossop was contracted for the building work, but the necessary road improvements were provided by Manchester Corporation; the station was adjacent to the dam at the lower end of the Woodhead Reservoir, which belonged to Manchester Corporation.
 The station was opened on 1 July 1861.